-If you apply pesticide professionally in Manitoba, you must be certified and licensed through Manitoba Agriculture and Resource Development.
-Assiniboine offers the certification for the pesticide core and all license categories.
+If you apply pesticide professionally in Manitoba, you must be certified and licensed through Manitoba Agriculture.
+Assiniboine offers certification for the Pesticide Core and all license categories.

 The following are all of the categories available for certification.
-All applicators must have their Core certification plus appropriate category for the type of application they complete in their work.
+All applicators must have their Core certification plus the appropriate category or Dealer category in order to obtain a license.

 Applicators are introduced to the regulations that apply to pesticide sale and use.
 Safety issues such as proper pesticide handling procedures, reading pesticide labels, responding to pesticide emergencies and impact on the environment are also discussed.
 Students also learn general pesticide terminology, pest management concepts and basic elements of application technology.

 This national course covers application of pesticides by air to forestlands, rights-of-way, and agricultural lands including orchards.

 Applicators will learn the unique properties of pesticide products, proper use and handling of pesticides, safety and health precautions for the student and the environment, and emergency responses and procedures.
 They study the aspects of applying and dispensing agricultural pesticides and the major federal and provincial regulations affecting the application and sale of agricultural pesticides.
 Students also learn how to determine pesticide application rates and batch calculations, calibrate field and custom sprayers, and respond to pesticide application complaints.

 A pesticide dealer is a person (or business) that sells pesticides to an end-user.
 Retail pesticide dealers that sell commercial and/or restricted class pesticides in Manitoba are required to have a Pesticide Dealer License.
 If you will be dispensing chemicals only and not applying it, you will need to certify by completing the Dealer exam.

 Please note: Students requiring Dealer certification only do not need to complete the Pesticide Core exam.